top of page

 The verb 'smear' has its etymological origins in the Old English word 'smerian,' which meant to anoint or apply a substance, such as oil or ointment, to a surface.
 This Old English term was derived from the Proto-Germanic word 'smerwōną,' which had a similar meaning of applying a substance.
 The transition from the act of applying a substance to its modern usage in the sense of intentionally spreading false, damaging, or unfavorable information about a person or group reflects a figurative extension of the term.
 Just as one would spread a substance over a surface, the word 'smear' came to represent the malicious spreading of negative information, figuratively tarnishing the reputation or character of the subject.
 This transformation in meaning demonstrates how language evolves to adapt to changing societal contexts and communication needs.

-Quiz: Find the meaning of smear
+Quiz: Find the meaning of the verb smear:

 Try Again!